mthaler/di-from-scratch/README.md

 - Reduction of boilderplate
 - can be used to externalize system's configuration

-Dependency Injection is a core feature of the Spring framework.
+DI is a core feature of the Spring framework.

+## Disadvantages of dependency injection

+Some of the disadvantages of DI are listed [here](https://en.wikipedia.org/wiki/Dependency_injection#Disadvantages).
+Another disadvantage of DI is that it feels like magic when e.g. learning the Spring framework because it is not really clear what's going on under the hood.

+## Understanding dependency injection

+[This article](https://dev.to/martinhaeusler/understanding-dependency-injection-by-writing-a-di-container-from-scratch-part-1-1hdf) provides an easy to understand introduction to DI by implementing dependency injection from scratch.

+The code in this repository is a Kotlin port of the code from the article.